guyromellemagayano/simple-scripts/games/battleship/README.md

     python main.py
     ```

+    > Or use the `make run-battleship-game` command in the root folder to run this program without navigating through the code.

 2. Follow the prompts to input your guesses for the row and column.

 ## Possible Moves and Errors